AdobeDocs/experience-manager-screens.en/help/user-guide/dynamic-embedded-sequences.md

 ## Overview {#overview}

-***Dynamic Embedded Sequences*** are created for large projects that follow parent-child hierarchy, where the child is referenced inside a location folder and not a channel folder.
+***Dynamic Embedded Sequences*** are created for large projects that follow a parent-child hierarchy, where the child is referenced inside a location folder and not a channel folder.
 It allows the user to embed a sequence inside a channel by ***Channel Role***.
 It lets the user define location-specific placeholders for different offices using an embedded sequence inside a main channel.

-While assigning a channel to a display, you have the option of either specifying the path of the display or the role of the channel that resolves to an actual channel by context.
+While assigning a channel to a display, you have the option of specifying the path of the display.
+Or, you can specify the role of the channel that resolves to an actual channel by context.

 To use Dynamic Embedded Sequence, you assign a channel by ***Channel Role***.
 Channel Role defines the context of the display.
-The role is targeted by various actions and is independent of the actual channel that fulfills the role.
+The role targets various actions and is independent of the actual channel that fulfills the role.
 This section describes a use case that defines channels by role and how you can apply that content to a global channel.
 You can also think of the role as an identifier for the assignment, or an alias for the channel in the context of.

 ### Benefits of Using Dynamic Embedded Sequences {#benefits-of-using-dynamic-embedded-sequences}

-The main benefit of placing a sequence channel inside a location instead of the channels folder is to allow local or regional authors to edit content relevant to them.
-All this, while being restricted from editing channels higher up in the hierarchy.
+Placing a sequence channel inside a location instead of the channels folder allows local or regional authors to edit content relevant to them.
+It also allows it to be restricted from editing channels higher up in the hierarchy.

-Referencing a *Channel By Role*, lets you create local version of a channel, to dynamically resolve location-specific content and also lets you create a global channel that uses the content for the location-specific channels.
+Referencing a *Channel By Role*, lets you create a local version of a channel.
+Doing so dynamically resolves location-specific content and also lets you create a global channel that uses the content for the location-specific channels.

 >[!NOTE]
 >
 >**Embedded Sequences versus Dynamic Embedded Sequences**
 >
->A Dynamic Embedded Sequence is similar to an embedded sequence but allows the user to follow a hierarchy where changes/updates made to one channel is propagated to other one in relation.
-It follows parent-child hierarchy and also includes assets like images or videos.
+>A Dynamic Embedded Sequence is similar to an embedded sequence but allows the user to follow a hierarchy where changes and updates made to one channel is propagated to other one in relation.
+It follows a parent-child hierarchy and also includes assets like images or videos.
 >
 >***Dynamic Embedded Sequences*** lets you display location-specific content whereas ***Embedded Sequences*** only display general slide show of the content.
 Also, while setting up Dynamic Embedded Sequences, configure the channel using channel role and name.
 See the steps below for practical implementation.
 >